immunespace/scintegrator/README.md

 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=00SSS0000&logo=docker)](https://www.docker.com/)
 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)

-> [!WARNING]
-> This pipeline is still under construction and should not be used

 ## Introduction

 **immunespace/scintegrator** is a bioinformatics pipeline to analyze single-cell RNA-seq (scRNA-seq) data using the **Scanpy** toolkit.
 It automates key steps of scRNA-seq analysis, such as data preprocessing, integration, clustering, annotation and visualization, enabling efficient and reproducible workflows.